 This 4-day Project Management Professional bootcamp gives participants the confidence and skills they need to pass the PMP certification exam.
 Participants examine the PMP exam’s five process groups and ten knowledge areas.
 Provided study materials include four proprietary training books, an online training course, fifty-three online PDU credits, and PMP application preparation tool.
 This course satisfies part of PMI’s continuing education requirement.

 University of Connecticut offers a 24-week part-time program in web development at the University of Connecticut’s Stamford Campus.
-Students will also have access to a committed profile coach and dedicated career director that will prepare them to be Employer Competitive.
 The bootcamps are offered through the University of Connecticut School of Engineering in partnership with Trilogy Education Services.

 Offering on-site training all over the world and online, New Horizons is a computer learning center.
 New Horizons offers training for top technology providers like Adobe, Citrix, and Microsoft.